-At a SXSW session on journalism last Saturday, panelists Sophia Jones, Jasmine Garsd Garcia, Tara Todras-Whitehill and Danielle Zalcman wanted the room to know, first and foremost, that their outlook on the representation of women and diversity in journalism was a positive one.
+At a SXSW session on journalism last Saturday, panelists Sophia Jones, Jasmine Garsd Garcia, Tara Todras-Whitehill and Daniella Zalcman wanted the room to know, first and foremost, that their outlook on the representation of women and diversity in journalism was a positive one.
 They voiced their optimism for the industry’s direction and the work being done to be more inclusive of voices that are often left out of news narratives.
 The future, they said, is not bleak.

 Still, they noted some bleak statistics to kick the panel off.